 San Diego corporate lawyers assist your company in incorporating new business entities.
 Incorporation carries many benefits, including protection from personal liability and tax flexibility.
 To reap the rewards of being incorporated, the proper process must be followed in accordance with California law.
 What many business owners fail to realize is if they do not meet all of the legal requirements of proper formation and maintenance of their business entity, they lose most, if not all, of the benefits of incorporating.
-Gehres Law Group, P.C. is here to help.
+Gehres Law Library is here to help.

 Steps to Incorporating in California

 - Determine if your desired company name is available.
 As the California Secretary of State explains, you may not use a name for your corporation that is too similar to the name of an existing company or that is misleading to the public.

 - Determine whether to form a C-corporation or S-corporation for tax purposes.
 Both provide liability protection, but there are more restrictions on who can own S-corporations.
 Click here for more information on these ownership restrictions.
 Corporations are taxed differently depending upon whether they are treated as a C-corporation or S-corporation.
 S-corporations do not pay corporate tax, but must file an information return annually.
 Profits and losses are passed through to owners of an S-corporation.
 C-corporations create risks of double taxation since the company is taxed on profits and shareholders are taxed on profit distributions.

 - Complete and file Articles of Incorporation.
 Articles of Incorporation are available from the website of the California Secretary of State .
 There are different forms for general stock corporations; closely held corporations; nonprofits and other specific types of corporations.